seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 In this exercise, you will:

 + Task 1: Create an Azure SQL database
-+ Task 1: Install the Data Migration Assistant (DMA) on Windows
++ Task 2: Set up server-level firewall rules using Azure Portal
-+ Task 2: Use the Data Migration Assistant to prepare for migration from SQL Server to Azure SQL Database
++ Task 3: Install the Data Migration Assistant (DMA) on Windows
-+ Task 3: Use Data Migration Assistant to migrate a sample schema
++ Task 4: Use the Data Migration Assistant to prepare for migration from SQL Server to Azure SQL Database
-+ Task 4: Create Azure Database Migration Service instance
++ Task 5: Use Data Migration Assistant to migrate Schema and Data

 ### Estimated Timing:  minutes